The Visual Components of a Psychedelic Experience

 This particular guide gives image examples where ever possible.
 Breaking the visual hallucinations into four basic categories of which I have come to name; enhancement of vision, distortions, visual geometry and hallucinatory states.
 I will start with the lower more basic effects and work my way up.

-The first category of visual effects can be classified as an overall enhancement of vision.
+Enhancements - The first category of visual effects can be classified as an overall enhancement of vision.
 This is consistently reported at the lowest levels of psychedelic experience.
 It can be generally defined as an overall increase in the level of visual input, attributed to the external environment that a person experiences, and is manifested through 3 separate subcomponents.

 Increased visual acuity: